7 Steps to a Comprehensive Backlink Audit

 If there aren't any nofollow links in your profile, this may be a flag that your links were acquired in an unnatural manner and you need to further investigate your profile for other traces of spammy techniques.

 3. Assess your link profile growth over time.
-Go through the Project Backlinks History to get an overview of how your backlink profile changed over time.
+Go through the Live Backlinks History to get an overview of how your backlink profile changed over time.
 Review the backlink history to see if your site's number of backlinks has been growing.
 Look for spikes to figure out which of your marketing activities (content, campaigns, etc.) have been especially successful in attracting links.

 4. See the SEO strength of your backlink profile.
 The audit tool compiles a brief overview report into the PageRank and the authority of the referring domains.
 InLink Rank is a metric to estimate the authority of the page or of the domain according to a number of search engine ranking criteria.
 This metric is crucial to consider in your link building strategy to secure your site against link penalties.